How Long will My Comp Case Take?

 A. It is hard to answer that question because every case is different.

 Even though a claimant is given a trial date, that doesn’t mean the case will be tried on that date.
 With few exceptions, workers’ compensation magistrates try their older cases first.
 If an employer had been paying weekly workers’ compensation benefits voluntarily but the employer suddenly stopped for some reason, those workers have a right to try to get their case tried faster than other cases on the judge’s docket.
-The two workers’ compensation magistrates in Flint have a policy of dismissing cases or threatening to dismiss cases that have been pending for more than 18 months.
+Many magistrates have a policy of dismissing cases or threatening to dismiss cases that have been pending for more than 18 months.
 If you have a trial date and your case has been pending on the magistrate’s docket for 6 months, it is not likely that the magistrate will be able to hear your case that day because he or she is likely to have older cases pending 18-24 months which will get priority that day.
 It is common therefore for a person to have multiple trial dates before a case is finally tried or settled.

-Some defense attorneys are paid to handle cases for a flat fee; those defense lawyers are interested in working out a fair settlement quickly and moving on to the next file.
+Some defense attorneys are paid to handle cases for a flat fee; those defense lawyers are generally interested in working out a fair settlement quickly and moving on to the next file.
 Other defense lawyers are paid by the hour and get rich by engaging in a wide variety of delay tactics.
 These attorneys routinely only come up with money at the last minute when they are under pressure because the magistrate is ordering that the trial begin.
-If you are dealing with a defense lawyer like this and no good settlement is offered, you usually have to wait at least 9 to 12 months at the Flint Bureau in order to get your case tried before the judge.
+If you are dealing with a defense lawyer like this and no good settlement is offered, you usually have to wait at least 9 to 12 months in order to get your case tried before the judge.

 Sometimes settlements can only be entered into if a worker has been approved for a disability pension; GM workers can’t apply for pensions until they’ve been off work for five months and approval can take several months on top of that.
 This can be a factor in the length of a case.
 If an worker is receiving Medicare, his or her attorney also needs to negotiate with the Social Security Administration regarding its statutory lien to some of the settlement monies.
 The Social Security Administration sometimes takes months to decide how much money, if any, they will demand from out of the settlement.